SicMundus86/ProjectivyIconPack/README.md

 ## I've had to take a short break from taking requests.
-I'll be back soon with updates for any outstanding requests.
+I'll be back soon.
+All outstanding requests have now been added.

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/sicmundus)